PritomRahaman/sampleRepo/README.md

-This is the coin change problem
+This is the coin change problem and Simba-97 made some changes to it.